Remote Flow

 Redirect URI

 The Relying Party MUST include a response code within the redirect URI.
 The response code is a fresh, cryptographically random number used to ensure only the receiver of the redirect can fetch and process the Authorization Response.
 The number could be added as a path component, as a parameter or as a fragment to the URL.
 It is RECOMMENDED to use a cryptographic random value of 128 bits or more at the time of the writing of this specification.
+Even if an adversary manages to steal the random value used in the request to the status endpoint, their user-agent would be rejected due to the missing cookie in the request.

 The following is a non-normative example of the response from the Relying Party to the Wallet Instance upon receiving the Authorization Response at the Response Endpoint.